Cvmcosta/ltijs/docs/provider.md

           })
 ```

-***DevMode should never be used in a production environment, and it should not be necessary, since most of the cookie issues can be solved by using the "secure: true" and "sameSite: None" flags.***
+***DevMode should never be used in a production environment, and it should not be necessary, since most of the cookie issues can be solved by using the `secure: true` and `sameSite: None` flags.***

 #### Token max age allowed: